jasonmacduffie/isles-of-maga/factions.md

 ### Assassins Guild

 The Assassins Guild is much more underground than the Thieves Guild, and authorities generally have zero tolerance for them.
 Few towns have actual "halls" for the Assassins Guild, and they tend to be located in the wilderness.
-Contact with the Assassins Guild to hire a contract is done through a magic ritual that summons an assassin to assist.
+Contact with the Assassins Guild to hire a contract is done through a magic ritual that summons an assassin remotely to decide the details of the contract.

 Church of Gora
 --------------